ENVironmental sustainability

-ICETROLL have a unique position to discuss nature and our impacts and uses of it’s power.
 Both Tunsbergdalsvatnet and Styggevatnet lakes are part of Norway’s National Electricity Grid for Hydropower.
 During the tours, we encourage discussion on nature and energy resources; what better place to think about these than where the two meet?
+In addition we work and study hard to find ways to come to an Environmentally Sustainable state.

 ICETROLL work hard to minimise our impacts, not only on the delicate local nature we explore but the global impacts we have purchasing a wide variety of equipment manufactured out of Norway.
 Constant study and keeping up to date with new methods and systems helps us try to achieve environmental sustainability.